Fold-up Van Table for Two

 The final step of the table was to build the support that would hold it upright.
 We toyed with a couple of designs for this support, including a removable leg or a leg that could fold out from the bottom of the table, but eventually we decided that these seemed overly complex and that they would make the table an extra hassle to use.
 The design we landed on is simply a short board that slides out horizontally from our kitchen cabinetry to hold the table up.

 A short cedar board of about 16 inches slides out from the top shelf of the cabinetry closest to our bed.
 The board is attached to the inside wall of the cabinetry using a bolt, nut, and washer.
 We cut a slot into the board and the board slides along the bolt which is installed through the wall of the cabinetry.

 When stowed away, the board takes up essentially no extra space.
 The cedar board matches the cedar of our cabinet frame and the support is recessed into a small notch in the cabinet frame, so it is barely noticeable when not in use.

 We finished the table in the same way as our bed platform and other cabinetry, using one coat of Varathane Water-based Stain and Polyurethane in Golden Pecan, with two coats of clear water-based polyurethane on top.
-(For more about how we chose this finish for our van, check out our page, Bed Platform.)
+(For more about how we chose this finish for our van, check out our page, “Building Our Bed Platform.“)

 Our table has turned out to be a really useful part of our van set up.
-We use it to prepare food.
-Even though it's a bit short for two people, we eat at it all the time.
+We use it to prepare food and just for a bit of extra counter space.
+Even though it's a bit short for two people, we eat at it often.
 We sometimes sit at it and work on our computers.
-Overall we are very happy that we settled on this design, since it gives us a convenient surface to work and eat at and gives us access to our underbed storage.
+Overall we are very happy that we settled on this design, since it gives us a convenient surface to work and eat at, and it gives us access to our underbed storage.